Determine Why Your Switch Isn't Working

 Does GE still make the old mini rocker switches?

 No, those were discontinued decades ago.
-The new switches still have the same functionality but feature two buttons instead of rockers, where one button is the equivalent of the "on" rocker direction and the other button is the "off" direction.
+The newer switches still had the same functionality but featured two buttons instead of rockers, where one button is the equivalent of the "on" rocker direction and the other button is the "off" direction.
+Note that ALL GE switches have now be discontinued and stock is no longer available as of 2021.

 Vintage GE switches were soldered to the in-wall wiring.
-New switches (with black borders and two square buttons) have quick connectors; just snip off the old switches, strip the casing off the end of the wire and insert into the connector, crimp, then slide onto the flat connector on the back of the switches.
+Newer recently-discontinued switches (RS23X series with black borders and two square buttons) had quick connectors.
+Alternative switch options might have quick connectors or stripped leads.
+In either case, just snip off the old switches leaving as much wire as need, strip the casing off the end of the wire and insert into the connector, crimp, then slide onto the flat connector on the back of the switches, or use wire nuts if both are stripped leads.

 Is a GE low voltage system grounded?